-My own heart attack symptoms felt like a cross between a tractor trailer parked on my chest and severe burning extending right up into my throat (which was not unlike what running fast up the deadly Quadra Street hill with my running group felt like, too).
-I also had nausea, sweating and dull pain radiating down my left arm.
+My own heart attack symptoms felt like a cross between a Mack truck parked on my chest and a roaring burn extending right up into my throat (which was not unlike what running fast up the deadly Quadra Street hill with my running group felt like, too).
+I also had nausea, sweating and intense pain radiating down my left arm.
 Textbook Hollywood Heart Attack signs.

-It was as “painful” as I can possibly imagine any chest symptom to feel, given that I had no clue what heart attack chest pain feels like.
+It was as “painful” as I can possibly imagine any chest symptom to feel, given that until then I had no clue what heart attack chest pain feels like.

 I just knew that something was terribly, terribly wrong.

 By the way, before that spring morning in 2008, I had never gone to the Emergency Department except to have a cast put on after that cycling accident.
 In fact, like most women, it took a lot to force myself to go for help – even with those textbook heart attack signs.